The King of Trash: A True Story of Survival, Forgiveness, and the American Dream

 For director Errol Webber, the film became more than a chronicle of one family’s success.
 “From the moment I met the Duongs, I knew this wasn’t just a business story,” Webber says.
 “It’s about migration, resilience, and love.
 It’s about people who lost everything and still found a way to create light for others.”

 The King of Trash will premiere later this year, with festival screenings planned across the United States and Vietnam.
-Through its message of gratitude, perseverance, and renewal, the film invites audiences to reflect on what it truly means to rebuild, and to remember that nothing, not even what is discarded, is ever truly wasted.
+Through its message of gratitude, perseverance, and renewal, the film invites audiences to reflect on what it truly means to rebuild.
+It reminds us that nothing, not even what is discarded, is ever truly wasted.

 Errol Webber- Director & Cinematographer